Solar-B/.github/profile/readme.md

 - Cut the bars to required size and angle,
 - Build (weld) the structure,
-- Reinforce solar panels,
-- Place solar panels,
+- Install solar panels,
-- Connect eletrical installation,
+- Make the eletrical installation,
 - Go!

 More details will be given here, soon ... [instructions.md](instructions.md)